ConexoLA/Rawrr_doc/docs/content/2 Usage/getting-started.md

 ![Dev mode image](/images/dev_mode.JPG)

-### Create the Rawrr executable
+### Create the RAWRR executable

-If you want to generate the executable of Rawrr, use the following command:
+If you want to generate the executable of RAWRR, use the following command:

 ```Shell
 npm run electron:build